Benefits and Disadvantages of Equity Shares Investment

-Liquidity: The shares of the company which are listed on stock exchanges have benefit of any time liquidity.
+Liquidity: The shares of the company which is listed on stock exchanges have the benefit of any time liquidity.
 The shares can very easily transfer ownership.

 Stock Split: Stock split means splitting a share into parts.
 How should an investor be benefited by this?
-By splitting of share, the per-share price reduces in the market which eventually increases the tradability of share.
-At the end, stock split results in higher volumes with more number of investors leading to high liquidity of the share.
+By splitting of share, the per-share price reduces in the market which eventually increases the readability of share.
+At the end, stock split results in higher volumes with a number of investors leading to high liquidity of the share.

 Disadvantages of Equity Share Investment:

 Dividend: The dividend which a shareholder receives is neither fixed nor controllable by him.
 The management of the company decides how much dividend should be given.

 High Risk: Equity share investment is a risky share compared to any other investment like debts etc. The money is invested based on the faith an investor has in the company.
 There is no collateral security attached with it.